fbpx

 Despite the streaming shift, Paramount says the broader BET brand will remain central to its long-term strategy.

-“BET is a cornerstone of Black culture and an essential part of Paramount’s portfolio,” Carr wrote in his memo, noting that the BET cable network, BET Studios and BET Digital operations will continue as key parts of the company’s media ecosystem.
+“BET is a cornerstone of Black culture and an essential part of Paramount’s portfolio,” Carr wrote in his memo, noting that the BET cable network, BET Studios, and BET Digital operations will continue as key parts of the company’s media ecosystem.

 The integration of BET+ into Paramount+ had reportedly been in development for months, following a restructuring within BET Media Group late last year after the departure of former president and CEO Scott Mills.